xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/installation_setup.md

 layout: article_with_sidebar
 updated_at: '2018-07-06 15:59 +0400'
 identifier: ref_7mZJltoM
-title: 'Back in Stock Notifications: Installation and Setup'
+title: Addon Installation and Setup
 order: 100
 published: true
 redirect_from: